AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/03-Ex1-1-use-research-agent.md

    ![](../media/lab2-06-t5.png)

-5. In the Copilot pane in Microsoft Word, verify the **Edit with Copilot** icon appears in the prompt field next to the plus (+) sign.
-If it doesn’t appear, select the plus sign, and then in the drop-down menu, select **Edit with Copilot**.
+5. In the Copilot pane in Microsoft Word, verify the **Allow editing** icon appears in the prompt field next to the plus (+) sign.

 1. Select **Add (1)**, and then choose **Attach cloud files (2)**.